mbloch/mapshaper/docs/guides/smoothing.html.md

 By default, `-smooth` protects long straight sections from being reshaped by smoothing.

-Here, the straight surveyed border is preserved while the riverine border it meets is smoothed:
+Here, the straight lines are preserved and the riverine section is smoothed:

 ![image](/docs/images/smooth-corners.png)

-Corner detection is scale-aware: it looks for changes of direction that are abrupt relative to the smoothing distance.
-It also becomes less sensitive on coarsely-sampled data, where curves are represented by fewer, longer segments.

-Use `corner-bias=` to tune corner sensitivity relative to this automatic baseline, or `no-corners` to smooth the whole line uniformly.
+Use `corner-bias=` to adjust the sensitivity of corner detection, or `no-corners` to smooth the entire line uniformly.

 ```bash
 # Round off corners instead of preserving them.